Re-writing the rule book on Spider-Man: Into the Spider-Verse

 The team used BlinkScript extensively to experiment with the different tools they might need to achieve the desired look, as Marco explains: “We used BlinkScript as a way to quickly prototype tools in Nuke.

-Want to hear more about the look development, lighting, and texturing process in Spider-Man: Into the Spider-Verse?
-Read the second article in the series here!
+Check out the first article in our two-part series to find out more about the look development, lighting, and texturing process in Spider-Man: Into the Spider-Verse.